Alexandru-S/RESTful_API/README.md

 ### Basic Authentication
 The HTTPBasicAuth package is used for generating a login popup asking for username and password.
 The username and password will then be compared to the stored information.
-Due to not having a USER table with login information, the pasword and username are fetched from the ones given in the db_cred.py file.
+Due to not having a USER table with login information, the password and username are fetched from the ones given in the db_cred.py file.